 - Instagram bio: Introduce your business to your target market.
 Summarize what your business does, mention your flagship products and services, or list key benefits.
 Use line breaks and emojis to make this section easy to read.

 - External links.
 Technically, Instagram profiles get one external link, but the platform has been experimenting with multiple URLs.
 In most cases, it’s best to link to a landing page with resources and links designed for Instagram users.
+We suggest adding a link to your PulseLink page.
+(If you don’t have your PulseLink page set up yet, you can learn how here).

 - Story highlights.
 With story highlights, you can showcase products and services, promote sales and specials, and curate resources for your audience.
 We’ll cover how to create story highlights below.